Applying for Political Asylum or Refugee Status

 Call Brown Immigration Law at (614) 358-5554 to schedule a consultation.

 Facing a removal proceeding?

 In addition to asylum relief, an applicant who fears persecution in their home country may request withholding of removal or protection under the Convention Against Torture if he or she is currently in removal proceedings before an immigration judge.
 If you believe that returning to your home country would result in persecution, torture, or other serious harm, speak with a Columbus asylum attorney immediately to evaluate your legal options.

 A successful asylum applicant may apply for a green card one year after USCIS or an Immigration Judge grants asylum status.
 To apply for permanent resident status, you must file Form 1-485, Application to Register Permanent Residence or to Adjust Status.
 If you are also seeking permanent residency for your family members, each eligible dependent must file their own Form I-485 with USCIS to receive a green card.

-Our team of skilled Columbus immigration lawyers at Brown Immigration Law, has practiced immigration law for nearly seven decades.
+Our team of skilled Columbus asylum lawyers at Brown Immigration Law, has practiced immigration law for nearly seven decades.
 If you need assistance petitioning for asylum or becoming a refugee, our firm can guide you throughout the entire process.

 Call our office at (614) 358-5554 to learn more and to schedule your initial consultation.